xxx3456789/my-spells-testing/README.txt

+# Details:
-Details: https://github.com/LeagueSandbox/GameServer and https://github.com/LeagueSandbox/LeagueSandbox-Default but with additions including more champion abilities (unfinished), custom champion files, and API functionality.
+https://github.com/LeagueSandbox/GameServer and https://github.com/LeagueSandbox/LeagueSandbox-Default but with additions including more champion abilities (unfinished), custom champion files, and API functionality.

-Prerequisites:
+# Prerequisites:
 1. League v4.20 client: https://mega.nz/#!hpkiQK5A!pFkZJtxCMQktJf4umplAdPC_Fukt0xgMfO7g3bGp1Io
 2. A brain with some experience with code.

-For it to work:
+# Setup:
 Go into GameServer folder,
 then GameServerConsole,
 then bin,